JasemDuncan/vava-tracker/README.md

 ## Acknowledgments

 - Project inspired by Microverse Program.
 - The layout, colors and inspiration was taken from a design by Gregoire Vella.
-The original design elements and guide can be fount at Behance website.
+The original design elements and guide can be fount at Behance website [Link](https://www.behance.net/gallery/19759151/Snapscan-iOs-design-and-branding?tracking_source=).
 - On this website, there is mention of fictional characters, rights are property of CBS® and do not hold any relationship with the project.
 The use of the names and images is solely for educational purposes.

+## 📝 License

+This project is [MIT](lic.url) licensed.